Parent-Child Interaction Therapy Adapted for Selective Mutism (PCIT-SM) Training for Professionals

 The treatment has many interesting and unique characteristics including the fact that the parent and child are coached live – in real time – to shape new interaction patterns.
 The motto of Kurtz Psychology Consulting PC is changing interactions one at a time and no treatment captures this process better than PCIT and PCIT-SM.
 In the office, we use a one-way mirror to coach parents with a wireless earpiece – sometimes called a “bug-in-the-ear.”
 (The one-way mirror is preferred but not required in all PCIT settings.)
 On the internet, we help families with live coaching via their own tablets, laptops, or phones.

-Training: Two days of didactics followed by one-year of ongoing case consultation to achieve proficiency and then be eligible for certification as a PCIT-SM Therapist.
+Training: Two full days, or four half-days, of didactics followed by one-year of ongoing case consultation to achieve proficiency and then be eligible for certification as a PCIT-SM Therapist.
 Training cohorts are limited to six individuals for a more personal and intensive experience.
+Please note that this training is ONLY for the Selective Mutism adaptation and does NOT prepare individuals to do Parent-Child Interaction Therapy (PCIT) for disruptive behavior disorders; that is a separate and distinct training process.
+Click here for more information on that training.
+There are homework assignments assigned after each day of training, as well as for each of the consultation calls.

-Intended Audience Participants: This course is intended for therapists and allied health professionals licensed for independent practice, or accruing hours towards licensure in some cases.
+Intended Audience Participants: This course is intended for mental health therapists, SLPs, and allied health professionals licensed for independent practice, or accruing hours towards licensure in some cases.
 If you are not already certified in the traditional PCIT protocol for disruptive behavior by PCIT International, you will also need to complete the free 10-hrs online course from the UC Davis website and send us the PDF of your completion certificate any time before our course begins.
 You don’t need to complete this short course before registering.
+Participants must provide the course certificate documenting completion within one year of the start of their PCIT-SM initial training date.
+We thank the UC Davis PCIT & PC-CARE Training Center for their generous permission to include their free online training course.
+All trainees must also complete the free online Selective Mutism University course prior to the first date of training.
+Participants need to have a relatively good case flow of patients with SM in order to apply the skills learned and benefit from the monthly case consultation calls and have material to add to their portfolios which are reviewed by the instructors for certification.

 Instructional Levels: Intermediate and Advanced.

-If you have any additional questions, please contact Steven Kurtz, PhD at skurtz@kurtzpsychology.com or sm@kurtzpsychology.com.
+If you have any additional questions, please contact Steven Kurtz, PhD at sm@kurtzpsychology.com.
 Refunds in full, minus a $100 administrative fee, are available until two months prior to the start of the event.
-Please make checks payable to Kurtz Psychology Consulting PC and mail to SM Training c/o Kurtz Psychology Consulting PC, 57 W 57 St #1007, NYC, NY 10019-2802.
-Payments can also be made by Zelle, ACH, or wire transfer.
+Please make checks payable to Kurtz Psychology Consulting PC and mail them to SM Training c/o Kurtz Psychology Consulting PC, 506 Spook Hollow Rd., Nyack, NY 10960-1109.
+Payments can also be made by Zelle, ACH, or wire transfer; email us for details.

 • State the theoretical foundations of PCIT-SM